primeau/Larn/ULARN_SPOILERS.md

 demon prince, wraith, or vampire 75% of the time.
 It increases wisdom by 10.

 #### Slayer
-Demon lords and demon princes attacks are halved if you are weilding the sword Slayer.
+Demon lords and demon princes attacks are halved if you are wielding the sword Slayer.
 Slayer essentially acts as a Lance of Death, but only against demons.
 It is otherwise a good strong weapon against other monsters.
 You will only find Slayer somewhere below dungeon level 10, or in the volcano.